 The same goes for “publishing on demand” (or POD) publishers, self-publishers, and vanity presses (all the same thing essentially, though they will claim they are not).
 If any of them say they will make you big on Amazon or in bookstores, RUN THE OTHER WAY.
 The truth is, if you go this route, only you can make your book big by doing some serious hard-selling. [read post, should I self-publish my children's book?->should I self-publish my childrens book] to find out why.

-When it come to book doctors or people selling critique services, you’ll certainly find you don’t always get what you pay for.
-THIS KILLS ME because I often offer free critiques (what I call free-tiques), and then I hear these stories about how someone paid $400 for total drivel.
-Often book doctors are so out of touch with the children’s writing industry that you have to ask yourself why you should seek advice from someone who is probably less informed than you are.
+When it come to book doctors or people offering critique services, you’ll certainly find you don’t always get what you pay for.
+THIS KILLS ME because I offer paid critiques myself, yet I still hear stories about how someone paid a lot of money for total drivel.
+Often book doctors are out of touch with the children’s writing industry and you have to ask yourself why you should seek advice from someone who is probably less informed than you are.
 So be sure that you’ve exhausted all your other resources (seeking out free advice from other writers, critique partners, and even this website!).
 And if you do go with a paid critique service, get recommendations from people you trust before you shell out a ton of money.
-Also know this: critique services won’t ensure your book’s success.
-Only you can do that by writing a good story that publishers actually want to buy.
+Also know this: critique services, even my own, won’t ensure your book’s success.
+Only you can do that by writing a good story that publishers actually want to buy and deliver that to them at a time that they want to buy it.

 Finally, not everyone who shows up on the Internet is a scam.
-There are a few guys out there who are operating legitimate businesses helping children’s writers.
-To find out the real deal on organizations you’re unsure of, ask the children’s writer community by visiting The Blue Board.
+There are professionals out there who are operating legitimate businesses helping children’s writers.
+To find out the real deal on organizations you’re unsure of, look to resources like the Society of Children’s Book Writers (www.scbwi.org) and Illustrators and visit The Blue Board.
 A simple search on there should get your answer.
-Or just ask me.
+Or just ask me and I’ll point you in the right direction!

 Thank you!